-My research interests include generic and generative programming, programming languages, type systems, and software construction in general.
+My research interests include user interface programming, generic and generative programming, programming languages, type systems, and software construction in general.

 The Boost Tuple Library and the Boost Lambda Library are generic programming libraries I've been involved in developing.
 Another small but useful C++ tool is the enable_if family of templates, also part of the C++ Boost library collection.